GluuFederation/docs-ce-prod/docs/source/admin-guide/cors.md

 CORS can be configured with ease using Gluu CE oxTrust UI.
 Below are the steps

-1. Login to oxTrust UI
+1. Log in to oxTrust UI
-2. Click on `Configuration`
+1. Navigate to `Configuration > JSON Configuration > oxAuth Configuration`
-3. Click on `JSON Configuration` and scroll down to find `corsConfigurationFilters`
+1. Scroll down to find `corsConfigurationFilters`
-4. If `corsConfigurationFilters` is hidden or collapsed, click on the arrow to be expand.
+1. If `corsConfigurationFilters` is hidden or collapsed, click on the arrow to be expand.

     ![cors enable](../img/admin-guide/cors/cors-enable.png)

-5. You will be displayed with the set of cors Configuration Filters parameters as depicted below
+1. This will bring up the cors Configuration Filters parameters as depicted below

     ![cors](../img/admin-guide/cors/cors.png)

-6. Once all the parameters are defined and configured, click on the `save` button at the end of the page.
+1. Once all the parameters are defined and configured, click on the `save` button at the end of the page.

 ### Parameters supported by CORS Filters